 Having a thorough strategy planned out for the year will help you reach your goals way more efficiently than without one.
 Knowing exactly what you need to do will help you decide what’s working and what isn’t as you go along.
 The key is to always remain open to learning new things.
 Remember: Nobody does this thing alone, so you might as well get as much help as you can.

 Although all of this can be stressful at times, make sure you’re allocating yourself time to enjoy the process.
 Being a musician is one of the most fun jobs there is!
-Believe in yourself and everything will fall into place.
+Believe in yourself, work hard, and everything will fall into place.